A student worker showing his phone to a staff member

 Multiple Jobs

-Students wishing to have a more diverse work experience on campus are allowed to be employed in up to, but not more than two (2) campus jobs at one time.
-Students should carefully consider the weight of their class schedule and their ability to meet their academic goals prior to taking on multiple employment opportunities.
+FWS students who desire a diverse work experience on campus are permitted to work in a maximum of two (2) campus jobs concurrently.
+However, students must consider their class schedule and academic goals carefully before taking on multiple employment opportunities.
+Click here for FWS Guidelines.

 Academic Priority

-Students are prohibited from working during their scheduled class times.
-Students should provide a copy of their class schedule to their supervisor each semester and arrange a work schedule that does not interfere with meeting their academic goals.
+FWS students must not work during their scheduled classes.
+They must provide their class schedule to their supervisor and arrange a work schedule that does not interfere with their academic goals.
+Click here for FWS guidelines.

 General Employment Guidelines

-Belmont University maintains an environment for work and study free from sexual harassment.
-You are encouraged to report concerns or complaints.
-Please review the Sexual Harassment Policy prior to your first day of work.
+Belmont University maintains a safe and respectful environment, free from sexual harassment.
+Employees are encouraged to report any concerns or complaints.
+Please review the Sexual Harassment Policy before starting work.

 FERPA Tutorial

-Student workers must review and agree to the terms and conditions of the Family Education Rights and Privacy Act.
-Please access this link to review.
+Student workers must review and agree to the terms and conditions of the Family Education Rights and Privacy Act